wjzhengsh/blockchain/howto/ibp-console.md

 Before you deploy the console, ensure that you understand the following considerations:

-- {{site.data.keyword.blockchainfull_notm}} Platform free 2.0 beta is built by using Hyperledger Fabric v1.4.
+- {{site.data.keyword.blockchainfull_notm}} Platform free 2.0 beta is built with Hyperledger Fabric v1.4.
-- All peers deployed using the free 2.0 beta use CouchDB as their state database.
+- All peers deployed with the free 2.0 beta use CouchDB as their state database.
 - You have the option to use a free Kubernetes cluster for evaluation of the beta offering, however capacity and performance are limited, none of your data can be migrated, and the cluster is deleted after 30 days.
 - You are responsible for the management of health monitoring, security, and logging of your Kubernetes cluster.
 See this [information ![External link icon](../images/external_link.svg "External link icon")](https://console.bluemix.net/docs/containers/cs_responsibilities.html#your-responsibilities-by-using-ibm-cloud-kubernetes-service "Cluster management responsibilities") for details on what {{site.data.keyword.cloud_notm}} manages and what you are responsible for.
 - You are also responsible for monitoring the resource usage of your Kubernetes cluster by using the Kubernetes dashboard.
 If you need to increase storage capacity or performance of your cluster, see this information on how to [modify your existing volume ![External link icon](../images/external_link.svg "External link icon")](https://console.bluemix.net/docs/containers/cs_storage_file.html#change_storage_configuration "Changing the size and IOPS of your existing storage device").
 - You are responsible for managing and securing your certificates, your public and private keys. {{site.data.keyword.IBM_notm}} does not store your certificates in the Kubernetes cluster or in the console.
 They are only kept in the local storage of your browser.
 If you switch browsers, you will have to import your created identities into that browser.
 - The free 2.0 beta offering is available in only the **Dallas** region of {{site.data.keyword.cloud_notm}}.
 Therefore, all blockchain components will reside in the Dallas data center.
 They are not deployed elsewhere.
 - While the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 beta offering is free, if you choose a paid Kubernetes cluster instead of the limited free cluster, you will incur charges to your {{site.data.keyword.cloud_notm}} account.
+- Kubernetes must be version 1.11 or higher in your {{site.data.keyword.cloud_notm}} Kubernetes cluster.
+Use these instructions to [upgrade your new and existing clusters](/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks-updating-kubernetes) to this version.

 ## Migration
 {: #ibp-console-overview-migration}